koushikbardhan2000/compbiosysnbu/README.md

-# Bioinformatics Research Lab Website
+# 🧬 Bioinformatics Research Lab Website

 This is a simple, responsive academic website built using **HTML**, **CSS**, and **PHP includes**.
 It showcases research focus areas, the research team, publications, technologies used, and student dissertation work.

+---

 ## 🔍 Project Overview

-The website is intended for an academic or research group working in:
+The website is intended for an academic or research group working in the fields of:

 - Systems Biology
 - Biological Network Analysis
 - Structural Bioinformatics
 - Molecular Modeling and Docking
 - Machine Learning and Artificial Intelligence in Biology

+---

 ## 📁 Project Structure

 To be added later.

+---

 ## 🧰 Technologies Used

-- HTML5 for content structure
+- **HTML5** – Content structure
-- CSS3 for layout and design
+- **CSS3** – Styling, layout, and responsiveness
-- PHP for modular page construction (header/footer includes)
+- **PHP** – Modular page construction (headers, footers)
-- Responsive layout using CSS Grid and Flexbox
+- **CSS Grid & Flexbox** – For responsive layout design

+---

 ## 📝 How to Use / Customize